Private, In-Home Tutoring in Red Oak, Iowa

-SchoolTutoring Academy’s tutoring programs for Red Oak students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Red Oak, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Red Oak Community School District follows Iowa Core Standards which provide the objectives that guide teachers classroom instruction.
 The Iowa Core is a comprehensive curriculum covering Literacy, Math, Science, Social Studies, and 21st Century Skills.
 The 21st Century Skills curriculum covers political science and civic literacy, financial literacy, health literacy, technological literacy, and employability skills.
 The goal is for students to be fully prepared to engage and be productive in their post-secondary pursuits and to have both a solid academic foundation and also key development assets in place prior to graduation.